OmarDuran/guide_collection/guides/remote_programming/geos_sherlock/geos_compilation_on_sherlock.md

 # GEOS Compilation on Sherlock

 ## Overview
 This guide provides a step-by-step process for compiling the GEOS simulator on the Stanford Sherlock cluster.
 The compilation involves both the Third-Party Libraries (TPLs) and the GEOS simulator itself.
-These steps can be executed using a script for submitting two jobs, one for the compilation of tpls and a second for compilation of GEOS.
+These steps can be executed using a script that submits two jobs: one for the compilation of TPLs and a second for the compilation of GEOS.

 ### Important Note
-Ensure that the `cmake` (for example if want to use `sherlock-custom.cmake` as example provided below) file and the shell scripts (`clone.sh`, `tpls.sh`, `geos.sh`) are placed in the same folder named `build_utils`.
+Ensure that the `cmake` (for example, if you want to use `sherlock-custom.cmake`, as shown in the example provided below) file and the shell scripts (`clone.sh`, `tpls.sh`, `geos.sh`) are placed in the same folder named `build_utils`.
 This organization is crucial for the successful execution of the compilation process.

 ## Compilation Steps